 Faculty may apply for a sabbatical following the University Sabbatical committee procedures.
-The Chair may consult with faculty members to determine the impact of providing a sabbatical to the applicant.
-The Chair will choose to support the applicant's request based on the best interest of the Department (including teaching and staffing considerations) and the professional development of the faculty member.
+The Chair will obtain advice from the unit faculty to determine the impact of providing a sabbatical to the applicant (Senate Policy 710.1) The Chair will choose to support the applicant's request based on the best interest of the Department (including teaching and staffing considerations) and the professional development of the faculty member.